Nebraska Water Quality at a Glance

-Nebraska – The Good Life – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+Nebraska – The Good Life – Water Quality Report 2026: Nitrate Crisis, PFAS Monitoring & Safety Across the State

-Nebraska’s water infrastructure serves approximately 1.96 million residents across diverse geographical regions, from the Sandhills in the north to the Republican River valley in the south.
-The state operates through a complex network of over 750 public water systems, ranging from large municipal utilities like the Metropolitan Utilities District serving Omaha’s metro area to smaller rural systems providing essential services to agricultural communities.
-Nebraska’s water sources are primarily groundwater-dependent, with 99% of public water systems relying on underground aquifers including the massive High Plains (Ogallala) Aquifer, along with smaller alluvial and buried valley aquifers that supply both urban centers and agricultural irrigation.
+Nebraska’s water infrastructure serves approximately 1.97 million residents across diverse geographical regions, from the Sandhills in the north to the Republican River valley in the south.
+The state operates through a network of over 1,300 public water systems — ranging from large municipal utilities like the Metropolitan Utilities District serving Omaha’s metro area to smaller rural systems in agricultural communities.
+Nebraska is one of the most groundwater-dependent states in the country, with the vast majority of public water systems drawing from underground aquifers, including the massive High Plains (Ogallala) Aquifer, along with alluvial and buried valley aquifers supplying both urban centres and irrigated farmland.
+Track active contamination events using our live U.S. boil water notices tracker.

 Statewide Compliance and Testing